Dwolla/v2-ach-api-docs/source/includes/_masspay.md

 ### achDetails and addenda object

 The addendum record is used to provide additional information to the payment recipient about to the payment.
-This value will be passed in on a transfer request and can be exposed on a Customer’s bank statement.
+This value will be passed in on a transfer request and can be exposed on a customer’s bank statement.
 Addenda records provide a unique opportunity to supply your customers with more information about their transactions.
 Allowing businesses to include additional details about the transaction—such as invoice numbers—provides their end users with more information about the transaction in the comfort of their own banking application.

 ##### achDetails object